jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Database-Management/Create-Database.md

 ## Create JCS for SQL Server Database
-Users can create databases through the JCS for SQL Server service management console, each with a unique name.
+- Users can create databases through the JCS for SQL Server service management console, each with a unique name.
 Different instances are not subject to this limit.
+- In consideration of performance, the maximum count of databases that are allowed to be created per instance is **"50"**

 ### Operation Steps
 1. Login [RDS Management Console](https://rds-console.jdcloud.com/database).